nortikin/sverchok/docs/contributing/node_api.rst

   2. Socket is shown if other socket is connected.
   3. Socket is shown if node has appropriate input data.

 There are many ways to show / hide sockets.
-First of all it's possible ot use Blender standard API for adding and removing sockets.
+First of all it's possible to use Blender standard API for adding and removing sockets.
 Most resent nodes use ``hide_safe`` attribute of sockets.
 Disadvantage of this method is that sockets are not really deleted and can be shown with `Ctrl+h` by user.
 The proper